 - 7.4.1 Remove the two window frame nuts located on the upper edge of the window frame and swing the window frame open.
-NOTE: The window frame in Ergo models is not hinged; it is held by four frame nuts.
-If the frame is to remain open for cleaning or other reasons remove it, per Section 7.6. - 7.4.2 Remove the old window. - 7.4.3 Inspect the window-frame gaskets, both on the window frame and on the cabinet.
+If the frame is to remain open for cleaning or other reasons remove it, per Section 7.6. - 7.4.2 Remove the old window. - 7.4.3 Inspect the window-frame gaskets on both the window frame and on the cabinet.
 If either gasket is damaged replace it, per section 7.5. - 7.4.4 Install a view-window cover lens, per Section 7.3. - 7.4.5 Set the new window (cover lens down) squarely over the window opening, making sure that all edges of the window are centered and overlapping the window gasket, and that the window is resting on the window support tabs. - 7.4.6 Swing the window frame into place and tighten the frame nuts.

-7.5 Window-Gasket Replacement - Figure 24
+7.5 Window-Gasket Replacement - Figure 26

 - 7.5.1 Inspect the gaskets when changing the view window.
-Replace the window-frame gasket and cabinet-window-opening gasket at the first sign of media leakage around the view window, or if gaskets are worn or otherwise damaged. - 7.5.2 Remove the window and window frame, per Section 7.6. - 7.5.3 Remove all the old gasket material and clean the surfaces of the cabinet and window frame. - 7.5.4 Peel a short section of adhesive backing from the 5/16"-thick strip gasket and adhere the gasket to the center of the top edge of the window opening, as shown in Figure 24.
+Replace the window-frame gasket and cabinet-window-opening gasket at the first sign of media leakage around the view window, or if gaskets are worn or otherwise damaged. - 7.5.2 Remove the window and window frame, per Section 7.6. - 7.5.3 Remove all the old gasket material and clean the surfaces of the cabinet and window frame. - 7.5.4 Peel a short section of adhesive backing from the 5/16"-thick strip gasket and adhere the gasket to the center of the top edge of the window opening, as shown in Figure 26.
 Peel additional backing as needed and work the strip around the radius of each corner, pressing it firmly to bond.
 Trim the gasket to fit and compress the ends to seal. - 7.5.5 Using 5/32"-thick strip gasket, repeat the process on the underside of the window frame. - 7.5.6 Trim around the window-frame bolt slots, as needed.

-7.6 Window-Frame Removal - Figure 25
+7.6 Window-Frame Removal - Figure 27

-- 7.6.1 Remove the two window frame nuts located on the upper edge of the window frame and swing the window frame open.
-NOTE: The window frame in Ergo models is not hinged; it is held by four frame nuts. - 7.6.2 Remove the window to prevent breakage. - 7.6.3 Pivot the window frame up or down until tension is off the frame hinges. - 7.6.4 To remove, slide the frame to the right.
-The hinges separate, as shown in Figure 25.
+- 7.6.1 Remove the two window frame nuts located on the upper edge of the window frame and swing the window frame open. - 7.6.2 Remove the window to prevent breakage. - 7.6.3 Pivot the window frame up or down until tension is off the frame hinges. - 7.6.4 To remove, slide the frame to the right.
+The hinges separate, as shown in Figure 27.

-- 7.6.5 Replace the frame in reverse order.
-Align the top bolt holes with the bolts; slide the frame as necessary. - 7.6.6 Set the window squarely over the window opening.
+7.6.5 Replace the frame in reverse order.
+Align the top bolt holes with the bolts; slide the frame as necessary.

+- 7.6.6 Set the window squarely over the window opening.
 Make sure that all edges of the window are centered, overlapping the window gasket, and that the window is resting on the window support tabs. - 7.6.7 Swing the window frame into place and tighten the frame nuts.

-7.7 LED Light Assembly - Figure 26
+7.7 Light Assembly